mazimkhan/mbedtls/tests/scripts/CI_SCRIPTS.md

 # CI scripts
 This document describes the data driven framework for Mbed TLS CI.
 This is composed of:

-- **Data format** for defining the CI jobs in a way that is agnostic to a particular CI system.
+- A **Data format** for defining the CI jobs in a CI system agnostic way.
-- **Tools** to introspect and execute CI jobs from a CI system.
+- **Scripts** to introspect and execute CI jobs in a CI system.

 ## Requirements
-Purpose of this framework is to make it easy to define, deploy and maintain CI tests.
-Following requirements are considered in this framework:
+Purpose of this framework is to make it easy to define, deploy and maintain CI.
+It fulfills following requirements:

-#### Separate tests from the CI scripts
+- Separate common CI test orchestration from CI system specific scripts (ex: Jenkins pipeline groovy or CircleCI yaml).
+For
-This framework separates Mbed TLS tests from the CI scripts for following benifits:
-- Ease of development and maintenance.
-Tests can be defined in a CI agnostic way and included as a one liner in a CI job.
-No need to script them in CI specific scripting languages like: shell scripts, Python, groovy, yaml etc. No need to mix tests with CI specifics like resource management, parallel execution, version control etc. Hence, no complexity.
-- Portability of CI jobs.
-Separation makes it easier to plug this framework into any CI system.
-Since, the CI systems often break and fail to execute certain tests properly or completely.
-This framework makes porting very easy.
-Also, parts of the test plan can be run in different CI systems.

-#### Reproducibility of tests
-Defining the tests as data and providing tools to execute them provides a consistent way of executing tests in the CI and on a development machine.
-Hence, it is easy to reproduce a test that is failing in the CI and debug it.

-#### Reusability
-The data format allows defining the tests and including them in different jobs.
-This reusability enables compact data definition.
-Also, some common tasks like setting environment, cleanup etc. is taken care by the tools.

-#### Version control
-This framework is part of Mbed TLS source, hence it is version controlled.
-It brings following benefits:
-- Revision specific testing.
-Scripts can have specific steps for the same version of code and test scripts.
-As the steps or script options may differ in different revisions of the source.
-- As part of version control the CI tests' data and tools are become subject to code reviews and CI tests.
-Hence, improving test system quality.
+  - reproducing the CI steps on development machines for testing and debugging, and
+  - make it easily portable to the different CI systems.
+- Implement CI test orchestration as easy to maintain Python scripts.
+- Reuse common build and test steps.
+- Version control CI scripts to allow revision specific testing and quality control via code review process.

 ## Gist
 This section explains the setting up of CI data with the help of examples.

-The CI data is loaded from a python file: `mbedtls/tests/scripts/build_info.py` with the data in the form of Python objects.
-Three mandatory attributes **builds, campaigns and jobs** are required:
+The CI data is loaded from a python file: `mbedtls/tests/scripts/build_info.py` in the form of Python objects.
+Example:
 ```py
 data = {
   "builds": {